 Keep updating social media with photos!
-We'll collect some of our favorite photos posted on Corps social pages within the past month and post them on this blog.
-Here are some of our favorites from April 2019.
+We collect our favorite photos posted on Corps social pages within the past month and post them on this blog.
+Here are some of our favorites from April 2022.

 As a Communications Associate, Ed supports The Corps Network Communications Team by creating media content and managing social media platforms.
 Born in Texas and raised in the Midwest, Ed received his bachelor’s degree in Political Science with a minor in Media Studies from DePauw University.
 During college, Ed volunteer coached for a special needs travel ice hockey team in Indianapolis (Go Twisters!) and served as a teaching assistant at DePauw University and Ewha Women’s University in Seoul, South Korea.
 Ed also spent a summer interning on Capitol Hill as a congressional intern and later completed a 6-month internship with the Bureau of Land Management at Yaquina Head Outstanding Natural Area.
 Before joining The Corps Network in 2022, Ed worked as a Communications Lead for Environment for The Americas and managed the nonprofit’s various internship social media accounts.

 Ed currently lives in Colorado and enjoys playing roller hockey, petting dogs/cats, and exploring natural spaces.

 IMPORTANT: Your organization can only have one Primary Contact on The Corps Network’s website.
 You may only assign the Primary Contact role to an existing user from your organization on the website.
 When your new Primary Contact accepts the invitation, your own account will become a Team Member account.

 Note that the Primary Contact has access to view and pay Member Dues.